-Ebenezer Concepción studies the intersections of sex, gender, and race in nineteenth and twentieth-century Latin American and Iberian literatures and cultures.
-He specifically draws from critical queer, race, modernist, and postcolonial studies to examine how Spanish, Cuban, and Brazilian writers portray marginalized individuals in their works and how these subjects exercise their free will and agency to navigate and subvert systems of oppression.
+I study the intersections of sex, gender, and race in nineteenth and twentieth-century Latin American and Iberian literatures and cultures.
+I specifically draw from critical queer, race, modernist, and postcolonial studies to examine how Spanish, Cuban, and Brazilian writers portray marginalized individuals in their works and how these subjects exercise their free will and agency to navigate and subvert systems of oppression.

-Of Puerto Rican heritage, Ebenezer is a native of St. Croix, U.S. Virgin Islands and grew up in Union City, New Jersey.
-He earned a bachelor’s degree in Spanish and Latin American & Latinx Studies from Saint Peter’s University (Jersey City, NJ) and is the first in his family to earn a master’s and doctoral degree (both at UChicago).
-He has also served on diversity and inclusion initiatives and programs in higher education.
+Of Puerto Rican heritage, I am a native of St. Croix, U.S. Virgin Islands and grew up in Union City, New Jersey.
+I earned a bachelor’s degree in Spanish and Latin American & Latinx Studies from Saint Peter’s University (Jersey City, NJ) and am the first in my family to earn a master’s and doctoral degree (both at UChicago).
+I have also served on diversity and inclusion initiatives and programs in higher education.